Fundamental Concepts on Corporate Governance

 - Directors execute their duties with an eye to achieving key business goals for the Group overall in accordance with the medium-term management plan.

-- The Company utilizes an executive officer system to strengthen corporate governance, facilitate swiftness, clarify business responsibilities, and bolster the supervisory and decision-making functions of the Board of Directors.
+- The Company utilizes an executive officer system to bolster the supervisory and decision-making functions of the Board of Directors, facilitate swiftness of execution of duties and clarify responsibilities and strengthen corporate governance.
 Executive officers appointed by the Board of Directors perform corporate operations in accordance with business policies determined by the Board of Directors.
-Furthermore, the Company regularly holds meetings at a Group executive council comprised of five acting directors and four executive officers, where members undertake deliberations on specific policies for management operations and other important matters in accordance with the business policies determined by the Board of Directors, and plan out appropriate and efficient business operations.

 - The Group strives to create an environment where operations are properly executed in accordance with the Corporate Governance Policy and the Code of Conduct.
-To fulfil our corporate social responsibilities, this aims to ensure that actions are fair and not only comply with the law and the Company’s articles of incorporation but also social rules.
+To fulfil the Group’s corporate social responsibilities, this aims to ensure that actions are fair and comply with the laws and regulations and the Company’s articles of incorporation as well as social rules.

-- Regarding the operations of affiliates, the Company collaborates closely with subsidiaries while respecting their autonomy.
-To ensure smooth operations with an eye toward comprehensive business development, subsidiaries periodically provide updates on operations and consult before making important decisions in accordance with the Affiliate Regulations.
+- Regarding the operations of Group companies, the Company collaborates closely with subsidiaries while respecting their autonomy.
+To ensure smooth operations with an eye toward comprehensive business development, subsidiaries periodically provide updates on operations and consult before making important decisions in accordance with the Group Company Regulations.

 - Each subsidiary has a director from the parent Company assigned to it to provide comprehensive oversight of operations.